Halloween 4: The Return of Michael Myers: Plot

-On October 30, 1988, Michael Myers, who has been comatose for ten years since the explosion at Haddonfield Memorial Hospital, is transferred to Smith's Grove Sanitarium by ambulance from his current residence in the Ridgemont Federal Sanitarium.
-Upon hearing that he has a niece, Michael awakens and kills the ambulance personnel, causing the vehicle to crash into a river.
-Michael escapes and makes his way to Haddonfield.
-Michael's former psychiatrist, Samuel Loomis, learns of Michael's escape and gives chase.
-He follows Michael to a gas station and eatery, where Michael has killed a mechanic for his clothes, along with a female clerk.
-Michael escapes in a tow truck and causes the gas pumps to explode in the process, destroying Loomis's car and disabling the phone lines.
-Loomis catches a ride to Haddonfield to continue pursuing Michael.
+On October 30, 1988, Michael Myers, who has been comatose for ten years since the explosion at Haddonfield Memorial Hospital, is being transferred from Ridgemont Federal Sanitarium to Smith's Grove Sanitarium.
+During the transfer, when Michael overhears that he has a niece living in Haddonfield, he awakens, kills the ambulance personnel and heads back to his hometown to kill her.
+Dr. Loomis, who also survived the explosion, learns of Michael's escape and gives chase once again.

+Loomis follows Michael to a gas station and diner, where Michael has killed a mechanic for his coveralls, along with a female clerk.
+Michael escapes in a tow truck, igniting the gas pumps causing an explosion, destroying Loomis's car given by Ridgemont in the process and disabling the phone lines.
+Loomis continues to pursue Michael on foot.
+Loomis then hitches a ride with a priest in a pick-up truck.

-Meanwhile, Jamie Lloyd, Laurie Strode's daughter and Michael's niece, is living in Haddonfield with her foster family, Richard and Darlene Carruthers, and their teenage daughter, Rachel.
-Jamie has nightmares about Michael; though she knows of her uncle, she does not realize he is the figure in said nightmares.
-On Halloween night, Richard and Darlene go to a party and leave Rachel to babysit, forcing her to cancel a date with her boyfriend Brady.
-After school, Rachel takes Jamie to buy ice cream and a Halloween costume.
-Michael arrives in Haddonfield and steals a mask from the same store that Jamie and Rachel are visiting; he almost attacks the former but flees when she screams.
+In Haddonfield, Laurie Strode's orphaned daughter Jamie Lloyd suffers from nightmares about The Shape and is bullied at school for being the niece of "the boogeyman."
+On Halloween night, her foster parents Richard and Darlene Carruthers go to a party and leave their teenage daughter Rachel to babysit, forcing her to cancel a date with her boyfriend Brady.
+Rachel picks Jamie up after school to buy ice cream and a Halloween costume.
+Jamie decides on a clown costume when Michael suddenly appears to steal a new mask.
+He goes after his niece but flees when she screams in horror.

-That night, as Rachel takes Jamie trick-or-treating, Michael breaks into the house and finds photos of Laurie in Jamie's bedroom.
-Loomis arrives in Haddonfield and warns the new Sheriff Ben Meeker that Michael has returned.
-Michael heads to the power station and kills a worker by throwing him into a transformer, plunging the town into darkness.
-Michael then attacks the police station, killing every officer inside.
-A lynch mob is formed by the townspeople to kill Michael.
-Rachel discovers Brady cheating on her with Sheriff Meeker's daughter Kelly, and loses track of Jamie.
-After being chased by Michael, Rachel finds Jamie.
+That night, as Rachel and Jamie are trick-or-treating, Michael breaks into the Carruthers' house and kills the family dog.
+Loomis arrives in Haddonfield and warns the new sheriff, Ben Meeker, that Michael has returned.
+They immediately go out to search for the girls.
+At the power station Michael throws an electrician into a transformer, plunging the entire town into darkness.
+He proceeds to kill most of the town's police force, prompting the locals to form a lynch mob.

-Sheriff Meeker and Loomis arrive and take the girls to the sheriff's house, where Brady is with Kelly, along with a deputy.
-They barricade the house, and Loomis departs to look for Michael.
-Brady tries to talk to Rachel, but she refuses to speak with him.
-Michael sneaks into the house and kills the deputy and Kelly.
-Rachel and Jamie flee to the attic while Brady stays to fend off Michael, and is killed when Michael snaps his neck.
-The girls climb through a window onto the roof and Jamie is lowered down safely, but Michael attacks Rachel and knocks her off the roof, rendering her unconscious.
+Meeker and Loomis find Rachel and Jamie and take them to the sheriff's house, where Brady is having an affair with Meeker's daughter Kelly.
+They barricade the premises as Loomis departs to find Michael, who has already snuck into the house.
+The lynch mob accidentally killed a teenager who they thought was Michael.
+After Meeker leaves to respond to the shooting, Michael kills Brady, Kelly, and a deputy as Rachel and Jamie flee to the attic and onto the roof.
+Rachel lowers Jamie down to safety but is attacked by Michael, falling to the ground and losing consciousness.